Pocomoke City Chamber of Commerce, Inc.

 5. Annual Audit

-The accounts of the Chamber of Commerce shall be audited annually
+The accounts of the Chamber shall be audited at least every 5

 The Chamber shall use its funds to accomplish the objectives and